gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

     - `Prometheus` can discover `*Monitors` in different namespaces and also by using labels.

-    - Since most of the monitoring configuration is always the same, each Prometheus can reuse configuration which is just generated once.
-This configuration can be stored in a `monitoring` namespace.
-To make sure Prometheus will only scrape targets in its own namespace, `ignoreNamespaceSelectors=true` must be set.
+    - The monitoring configuration will be deployed in the namespace of the shoot.

     - In some cases, specific configuration is required (e.g. specific configuration due to K8s versions).
-In this case, the configuration should be deployed in the shoot's namespace and Prometheus will also be able to discover this configuration.
+In this case, the configuration will also be deployed in the shoot's namespace and Prometheus will also be able to discover this configuration.

     - To discover `ServiceMonitors` in the `monitoring` namespace and in the control plane of the shoot, the `serviceMonitorNamespaceSelector` field